-Comparing Twilio SendGrid's Activity feed and Email Logs, and checking CSV and JSON
+Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

-Comparing Twilio SendGrid's Activity feed and Email Logs, and checking CSV and JSON
+Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

-Twilio SendGrid's Activity feed and Email Logs can both be used to check the status after sending, but they excel at different tasks.
-In this article, we will introduce the procedure for sending test emails with the Mail Send API and checking the console's CSV and API's JSON.
+Twilio SendGrid's Activity Feed and Email Logs can both be used to check the status after sending, but they excel at different tasks.
+In this article, we'll introduce the procedure for sending test emails with the Mail Send API, and checking CSV in the console and JSON through the API.

 2026.01.15